-Room: CHP 133
+Room: CHP 118

-She received her BS degree in Occupational Therapy from San Jose State University.
+She received her bachelor’s degree in occupational therapy from San Jose State University.
 She later received a master’s degree in occupational therapy and a PhD in occupational science from the University of Southern California.
-Her doctoral research in occupational science examined the personal experience and complex process of recovery from stroke, and their relationship to occupation.
-Her publications within occupational therapy and occupational science literature address dynamic systems and occupation, a definition of occupation, occupation-centered practice and the relevance of the International Classification of Functioning, Disability and Health to occupational therapy and occupational science.
+Her doctoral research in occupational science examined the personal experience and complex process of recovery from stroke and their relationship to occupation.
+Dr. Gray’s publications within the occupational therapy and occupational science literature address dynamic systems and occupation, defining the phenomenon of occupation, occupation-centered practice and the relevance of the International Classification of Functioning, Disability and Health to occupational therapy and occupational science.

 Dr. McLaughlin Gray is interested in stroke and brain injury rehabilitation and recovery, particularly concerning the survivor’s experience and the emotional consequences of stroke, as well as the multiple ways in which occupation can be used to promote recovery.

-Doctor of Philosophy (PhD) in Occupational Science
+Doctor of Philosophy (PhD)

-University of Southern California
+2006 | University of Southern California

-Master of Arts (MA) in Occupational Therapy
+Master of Arts (MA)

-University of Southern California
+1995 | University of Southern California

-Bachelor of Arts (BA) in Occupational Therapy
+Bachelor of Arts (BA)

-San Jose State University
+1984 | San Jose State University

-Gray, J. M., Frank, G., & Roll, S. C. (2016).
+Gray, J. M., Frank, G., & Roll, S. C. (2017).
 Integrating musculoskeletal sonography into rehabilitation: Therapists' experiences with training and implementation.
-OTJR: Occupation, Participation and Health, 37, 40-49. http://dx.doi.org/10.1177/1539449216681275.
-Link to full text Abstract →
+OTJR: Occupation, Participation and Health, 37(1), 40-49. https://doi.org/10.1177/1539449216681275 Show abstract

 Musculoskeletal sonography is rapidly extending beyond radiology; however, best practices for successful integration into new practice contexts are unknown.
 This study explored non-physician experiences with the processes of training and integration of musculoskeletal sonography into rehabilitation.
 Qualitative data were captured through multiple sources, and iterative thematic analysis was used to describe two occupational therapists' experiences.
 The dominant emerging theme was competency, in three domains: technical, procedural, and analytical.
 In addition, three practice considerations were illuminated: (a) understanding imaging within the dynamics of rehabilitation, (b) navigating nuances of interprofessional care, and (c) implications for post-professional training.
 Findings indicate that sonography training for rehabilitation providers requires multi-level competency development and consideration of practice complexities.
 These data lay a foundation on which to explore and develop best practices for incorporating sonographic imaging into the clinic as a means for engaging clients as active participants in the rehabilitation process to improve health and rehabilitation outcomes.

 Gray, J. M., Coker-Bolt, P., Gupta, J., Hissong, A., Hartmann, K. D., & Kern, S. B. (2015).
 Importance of interprofessional education in occupational therapy curricula.
-American Journal of Occupational Therapy, 69, 6913410020p1-6913410020p14. http://dx.doi.org/10.5014/ajot.2015.696S02.
+American Journal of Occupational Therapy, 69(Suppl.
+3), 6913410020p1-6913410020p14. https://doi.org/10.5014/ajot.2015.696S02

 Roll, S. C., Gray, J. M., Frank, G., & Wolkoff, M. (2015).
 Exploring occupational therapists' perceptions of the usefulness of musculoskeletal sonography in upper-extremity rehabilitation [Brief report].
-American Journal of Occupational Therapy, 69, 6904350020p1-6904350020p6. http://dx.doi.org/10.5014/ajot.2015.016436.
-Link to full text Abstract →
+American Journal of Occupational Therapy, 69(4), 6904350020p1-6904350020p6. https://doi.org/10.5014/ajot.2015.016436 Show abstract

-OBJECTIVE: To identify the potential utility of musculoskeletal sonographic imaging in upper-extremity rehabilitation.
+Objective.
+To identify the potential utility of musculoskeletal sonographic imaging in upper-extremity rehabilitation.

-METHOD: Two occupational therapists in an outpatient hand rehabilitation clinic were recruited by convenience, were trained in the use of sonography, and implemented sonographic imaging in their clinical practice.
+Method.
+Two occupational therapists in an outpatient hand rehabilitation clinic were recruited by convenience, were trained in the use of sonography, and implemented sonographic imaging in their clinical practice.
 Qualitative data were obtained during and after the implementation period by means of questionnaires and interviews.
 Data collection, analysis, and interpretation were completed in an iterative process that culminated in a thematic analysis of the therapists' perceptions.

-RESULTS: The data indicate four potential areas of utility for musculoskeletal sonography in upper-extremity rehabilitation: (1) mastering anatomy and pathology, (2) augmenting clinical reasoning, (3) supplementing intervention, and (4) building evidence.
+Results.
+The data indicate four potential areas of utility for musculoskeletal sonography in upper-extremity rehabilitation: (1) mastering anatomy and pathology, (2) augmenting clinical reasoning, (3) supplementing intervention, and (4) building evidence.

-CONCLUSION: Numerous potential uses were identified that would benefit both therapist and client.
+Conclusion.
+Numerous potential uses were identified that would benefit both therapist and client.
 Further exploration of complexities and efficacy for increasing patient outcomes is recommended to determine best practices for the use of musculoskeletal sonography in upper-extremity rehabilitation.

 Gray, J. M. (2001).
 Discussion of the ICIDH-2 in relation to occupational therapy and occupational science.
-Scandinavian Journal of Occupational Therapy, 8, 19-30. http://dx.doi.org/10.1080/110381201300078465
+Scandinavian Journal of Occupational Therapy, 8(1), 19-30. https://doi.org/10.1080/110381201300078465

 Gray, J. M. (1998).
 Putting occupation into practice: Occupation as ends, occupation as means.
-American Journal of Occupational Therapy, 52, 354-364. http://dx.doi.org/10.5014/ajot.52.5.354.
-Link to full text Abstract →
+American Journal of Occupational Therapy, 52(5), 354-364. https://doi.org/10.5014/ajot.52.5.354 Show abstract